teemutammela/contentful-middleman-dynamic-pages/README.md

 $ touch source/pages/page.html.erb
 ```

 __2)__ Insert the following lines of code to `source/pages/page.html.erb`.
 Notice how we are displaying values from both the `fields` and `sys` properties of the entry.
-On the last line we are using our custom helper to convert Rich Text into HTML.
+On the last two lines we are using our custom helpers to convert Markdown and Rich Text into HTML.

 ```html
 ---